William-La/cs124/docs/design.md

 Alternative Designs Considered
 ------------------------------
+We did think about using our old design with a “Filter Icon” and text that congratulated the user if they did not have any tasks to complete.
+But, after the second phase of user testing, we were told that the text could be seen as encouraging users to “speed” through tasks to get to the kind message.
+Therefore, we decided that having a message displayed when there were no tasks displayed was not a good idea due to the constant feedback from our user testers.
+We also decided to create a dropdown menu as that was more obvious than what the filter did.

+[OLD]

 For the dropdown menu functionality where we can choose to edit or delete an individual item, we initially had two designs.
 The first design had the dropdown icon rotate and shift to the left while the two menu options appear next to it after the icon was clicked.
 The second design features a menu that drops down after the icon was clicked featuring the two menu options.
 We ultimately decided to go with this second design as it was simpler and more accurately displayed the functionality expected from a dropdown icon.